huggingface/blog/time-series-transformers.md

 ## Train the model

-We will use the Accelerate library to prepeare the model for the appropriate optimizer and data loader and train it on the available `device`.
+We will use the Accelerate library to prepare the model for the appropriate optimizer and data loader and train it on the available `device`.

 ```python